Piano Quintet No. 2 (Dvořák)

-Antonín Dvořák's Piano Quintet No. 2 in A major, Op.
+Antonín Dvořák's Piano Quintet No. 2 in A major Op.
 81, B. 155, is a quintet for piano, 2 violins, viola, and cello.
-It was composed between August 18 and October 8, 1887, and was premiered in Prague on January 6, 1888.
+It was composed between August 18 and October 8, 1887, and was premiered in Prague on January 6, 1888 by Karel Ondříček, Jan Pelikán, Petr Mareš, Alois Neruda, and Karel Kovařovic.
 The quintet is acknowledged as one of the masterpieces in the form, along with those of Schumann, Brahms and Shostakovich.

 Background

 The work was composed as the result of the composer's attempt to revise an earlier work, the first Piano Quintet in A major, Op.
+5. Dvořák was dissatisfied with the Op.
+5 quintet and destroyed the manuscript not long after its premiere.
+Fifteen years later, he reconsidered and retrieved a copy of the score from a friend and started making revisions.
+However, it has been conjectured that rather than submitting the revised work for publication, he decided that he would compose an entirely new work.

+Description

-5. The new quintet is a mixture of Dvořák's personal form of expressive lyricism with elements from Czech folk music.
+The new quintet is a mixture of Dvořák's personal form of expressive lyricism with elements from Czech folk music.
 Characteristically, those elements include styles and forms of song and dance, but not actual folk tunes; Dvořák created original melodies in the authentic folk style.